-Influencer partnerships can be super-pricy running into millions of dollars.
-So, if you’re planning to allocate budget for an influencer partnership you need to make sure you’re aligned on expectations.
+Influencer partnerships can be very expensive ad even run into millions of dollars.
+So, if you’re planning to allocate budget for an influencer partnership, you need to make sure you’re aligned on expectations.
+You want to make sure you get what you paid for.

 In this article, we’re looking at how to create a powerful influencer contract template.
 Why do you need one?
 What should go into an influencer contract template?
 And how can you track the results of your influencer marketing campaigns?